capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/system-architecture/Component Descriptions.md

 ---

 ## Hosting and Deployment

-**Technology**: Vercel
+**Technology**: Vercel and Render

-The app is hosted on **Vercel**, which offers optimized static and dynamic content delivery, automatic SSL, and continuous deployment via GitHub.
+- The **frontend** is hosted on **Vercel**, providing optimized static and dynamic content delivery, automatic SSL, and continuous deployment via GitHub.
+- The **backend** is hosted on **Render**, ensuring reliable and scalable server-side operations with continuous deployment from Git repositories.

 ### Key Features:
 - **CI/CD**: Automatically deploys changes from GitHub upon each push, ensuring the latest version is live.
 - **Performance Optimization**: Provides global CDN and analytics for monitoring traffic and optimizing load times.

 ---

-## Real-Time Communication

-**Technology**: WebSocket

-The app leverages **WebSocket** for real-time communication, essential for features like collaborative whiteboarding and live feedback.

 ### Key Features:
 - **Bidirectional Communication**: Allows instant updates between clients and server.